Creelman/cache-simulator/README.md

 Details on performance changes will be output to stdout, and graphs can be viewed by opening `./target/criterion/report/index.html` in a browser.

 To prevent IO issues adding significant noise to measurements, for benchmarking the entire trace file is read into memory.
-This isn't an issue for any of the examples currently on StudRes, but to support larger files we don't do this for the executable file, memory mapping the file instead.
+This isn't an issue for any of the examples, but to support larger files we don't do this for the executable file, memory mapping the file instead.

 ### Library Documentation
 The `cachelib` crate has full rustdoc support for all public methods, and can be generated and viewed using